ogratwicklcs/ansible_windows_workshop/2-adhoc/README.md

 This will pop up the **Execute Command** window.
 From here is where we can run a single task against our hosts.

-Let’s start with something really basic - pinging a host.
 The `win_ping` module makes sure our windows hosts are responsive.
 This is not a traditional *ping*, but actually verifying both connectivity and authentication to the host.